dbeatrice353/quadcopter/README.md

 # quadcopter
-A quadcopter that runs on a PIC microcontroller
+A quadcopter that runs on an 8-bit PIC microcontroller